firminm/networking-projects/networking-projects/socket-protocol/README.md

 # Multithreaded Barebones Social Network
-Utilized the socket interface to send and recieve messages over the internet using TCP/IP to implement a simple social networking application.
+Utilized the socket interface to send and recieve messages over the internet using TCP/IP.
+Server program multithreaded to allow for interleaved communication between multiple users, User program multithreaded to allow for interleaved sending and recieving of messages.

 ### Functionality: